lmmentel/awesome-python-chemistry/README.md

 ## Miscellaneous Awesome

-- [https://people.physics.anu.edu.au/~ecs103/chart/](Colorful Nuclide Chart) - A beatuful, interactive visualization of nuclides with access to a varirty of nuclear properties and allows saving high quality images for publications, presentations and outreach.
+- [Colorful Nuclide Chart](https://people.physics.anu.edu.au/~ecs103/chart/) - A beatuful, interactive visualization of nuclides with access to a varirty of nuclear properties and allows saving high quality images for publications, presentations and outreach.

 ## See Also